AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 draft 3_comments.md

 Based on the sketch in Figure 12, the red section represents a wastewater tank that holds wastewater before **[entering?]** the tipping bucket, and the black box located on the bottom are the four pipe outlet system that deliver the waste water evenly to the sludge blanket reactor.

-A transparent material was used to fabricate this system, so the team could observe what happens inside the tank.
+A clear PVC sheet was used to fabricate this system, so the team could observe what happens inside the tank.
 The tank was fabricated using the plastic containers, and the four pipe outlet system was fabricated using .5" thick plastic sheet.
 The plastic sheet was cut into squares with a perimeter of 3" and with a total of five sides.
 The four sides were for the wall, and the other side was used to enclose the bottom of the box.
 The four pieces of cut plastic then were glued together using PVC glue.

 <p align="center">
 <img src="https://github.com/AguaClara/UASB/blob/master/Images/BC6EE48D-AAA1-43AC-A45D-0C40D29D7809.jpeg?raw=true" width="250px"/></p>